Have a read on below at some quick stats and facts on the Toronto Raptors to get you started:

 Toronto Raptors fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips we list all the information you need like the tip off time, location of the game and the all important NBA odds.

 Where did the Toronto Raptors finish the season?

-	The Toronto Raptors finished second in the Eastern Conference standings.
+The Toronto Raptors finished in 12th place in the Eastern Conference standings.